2020 Bougainvillean general election

-The 2020 presidential and parliamentary election was held in the Autonomous Region of Bougainville between 12 August and 1 September 2020.
+A presidential and parliamentary election was held in the Autonomous Region of Bougainville between 12 August and 1 September 2020.
 440 candidates were contesting the 40 seats in the Bougainville House of Representatives, including 25 competing to be President of the Autonomous Region of Bougainville.
 The new government will negotiate the outcome of the 2019 Bougainvillean independence referendum, which saw 98.3% of voters supporting independence from Papua New Guinea.

 Originally scheduled to be held in May, the elections were delayed twice due to the COVID-19 pandemic, first until June, and then again until August.

 On 21 August 2020 the Electoral Commissioner announced that polling had almost been completed, one week ahead of schedule.
 On 24 August a police officer was suspended for allegedly interfering with the election.
 Several other officers are under investigation.

 Presidential election

 Elections are held under the instant-runoff voting system, with voters classifying exactly three candidates.
 25 candidates are contesting the presidency, including former President James Tanis, former soldier Thomas Raivet, MP Fidelis Semoso, lawyer Paul Nerau, businessman Peter Tsiamalili, health care professional Ruby Mirinka, and former MP Magdalene Toroansi.

 Incumbent President John Momis attempted to change the constitution to allow him to stand for a third term.
 Following Parliament voting down the amendment he unsuccessfully challenged the decision in the Papua New Guinea Supreme Court.